 Check the chronic wasting disease section of the Big Game pamphlet for full details.
 This section lists the rules for importing items to Washington from certain states and provinces to reduce the risk of transmitting CWD: Meat that has been de-boned in the state or province where it was harves ...

 - Can I use bait when I go out hunting?

-The answers are both yes and no because it depends on what you are hunting.
+It depends.
 You cannot use bait to hunt black bear, but you can for all other big game such as deer or elk.
 You cannot use bait to hunt game birds, but you can for other small game species.